bluegenes/2022-paper-protein-kmers/manuscript.md

 To minimize any database biases, we developed a randomized subset of the GTDB database to assess the utility of protein k-mers across a wide range of evolutionary distances.

 [GTDB] This database provides a wide array of genomes for assessing the utility of protein k-mers for bacterial and archaeal similarity estimation and taxonomic classification.

-_OR SPECIES VERSION:
-This "evolutionary path" consists of eight genomes: an anchor genome, a genome matching anchor taxonomy down to the species level, one matching anchor taxonomy to the genus level, one matching to the family level, and so on.
-This creates a gradient of similarity, where comparisons to the anchor genome range from species-level to superkingdom-level._
 --->

 <!---